Evolutionary psychology: Mating

-In 1972 Robert Trivers published an influential paper on sex differences that is now referred to as parental investment theory.
-The size differences of gametes (anisogamy) is the fundamental, defining difference between males (small gametes – sperm) and females (large gametes – ova).
+In 1972, Robert Trivers published an influential paper on sex differences, which is now referred to as parental investment theory.
+The size differences of gametes (anisogamy) are the fundamental, defining difference between males (small gametes – sperm) and females (large gametes – ova).
 Trivers noted that anisogamy typically results in different levels of parental investment between the sexes, with females initially investing more.
 Trivers proposed that this difference in parental investment leads to the sexual selection of different reproductive strategies between the sexes and to sexual conflict.
 For example, he suggested that the sex that invests less in offspring will generally compete for access to the higher-investing sex to increase their inclusive fitness.
 Trivers posited that differential parental investment led to the evolution of sexual dimorphisms in mate choice, intra- and inter- sexual reproductive competition, and courtship displays.
-In mammals, including humans, females make a much larger parental investment than males (i.e. gestation followed by childbirth and lactation).
+In mammals, including humans, females make a much larger parental investment than males (i.e., gestation followed by childbirth and lactation).
 Parental investment theory is a branch of life history theory.